ibm-cloud-docs/BlockStorage/duplicate-volume.md

    }
    ```
    {: codeblock}

+   If you have a specific snapshot that holds the data that you want to use to create the duplicate volume, specify the snapshot's ID in the `duplicateOriginSnapshotId` property.

 To order a **dependent duplicate** for a Performance (custom IOPS) volume, make a `POST /SoftLayer_Product_Order/placeOrder` call like the following REST API example.